radekg/log4mqtt/README.md

 Client ID may contain two special values: `{id}` and `{hostname}`.
 If the ID is `cassandra-{ip}` and appender is working on `127.0.0.1`, the ID will become `cassandra-127.0.0.1`.
 Alternatively `{hostname}` can be used.

+Try to use low keepAlive values so the lost connection is detected quickly.

 # Feedback

 Any ideas?
 Improvements?